Navigating the Degree Works Audit Worksheet

 Advisors may use the Notes tab near the top of the audit to add a note to the student’s degree audit.
 There are predefined notes in the system, which offer frequently used messages, such as “Student and advisor discussed student's career plans,” or “Student was advised to apply for graduation by the official deadline.”
 Please be aware that any note added to the student’s degree audit is permanent and viewable to the student, advisors, and all who have the appropriate access to the student’s degree audit.
 Notes cannot be modified or deleted once saved.
 They appear at the bottom of the degree audit in a block called “Notes.”

 Official certifiers may use the Petitions tab to begin the process which requires the Office of the Registrar to process a manual exception for a specific student or to process graduation approvals.
 (The process is outlined on the How to Submit a Petition page.)
-If a course is allowed to substitute for the stated requirement, if an additional elective (in a list or range of electives) is allowed to fill a requirement for a specific student, or if a course on the audit is not applied to the major (or minor) block appropriately, then the official certifier uses the “Petitions” tab to begin the process for an exception to be made for that student.
+If a course is allowed to substitute for the stated requirement, if an additional elective (in a list or range of electives) is allowed to fill a requirement for a specific student, or if a course on the audit is not applied to the academic program block appropriately, then the official certifier uses the “Petitions” tab to begin the process for an exception to be made for that student.
 The Petitions tab is also where official certifiers will indicate that a student who has applied to graduate has been approved (or has not been approved) to graduate by the department.
 (The process is outlined on the Approving or Not Approving Graduation page.)
-The Office of the Registrar will receive notification that a petition has been submitted for that student and process the exception for a course or the approval to graduate.
+The Office of the Registrar will receive notification that a petition has been submitted for that student and process the exception for a course or the approval to graduate within 3 business days.

 If you or the student would like to print or to save a copy of the audit, you can press the “Save as PDF” button near the top of the audit, which will give you the option to save or print the audit in PDF format.
 You may also click the “Print” option at the top of the screen above the navigation bar to print the audit.